ibm-cloud-architecture/refarch-kc/README.md

 > ibmcase/nodetools     latest     5bfbc87c143d     30 seconds  ago     1GB
 ```
 * To build all the related projects: `buildAll`
-* To validate all services run perform a `smokeLocalTests`.
+* To validate all services run correctly, execute the `smokeLocalTests` scripts.

 ### Building this booklet locally